/Nano-scale Field Effect Transistor for Single-Biomolecule Sensing

 Explore biosensing at the nanoscale

-An important innovation lies in large-scale integration of nanoscale transistors for analyzing biological systems, which could provide for massive parallelization and deliver a more complete view of a biological system at a reasonable cost.
-However, there are several challenges open that still need to be tackled to achieve such a large-scale bio-electronic sensor chip.
-In this master thesis, the student will investigate nano-sized field effect transistors, bioFETs and/or nanopore FETs, for their ability to sense single bio-molecules in electrolytic environments and try to understand the impact of the properties of the sensed molecule and/or the effect of the molecule, surface coatings and functionalization on bio-sensing.
+An important innovation lies in the large-scale integration of nanoscale transistors for analyzing biological systems, which could provide for massive parallelization and deliver a more complete view of a biological system at a reasonable cost.
+However, several open challenges still need to be tackled to achieve such a large-scale bio-electronic sensor chip.
+In this master thesis, the student will investigate nano-sized field effect transistors, bioFETs and/or nanopore FETs, for their ability to sense single biomolecules in electrolytic environments.
+The student will focus on the understanding of the impact of the properties of the sensed molecule, surface coatings and/or functionalization on biosensing.
+We seek to gain a deeper understanding by combining experimental work with modeling and simulation work.

-Duration: minimum 3 months
+Duration: > 4 months

 Supervising scientist(s): For further information or for application, please contact: Sybren Santermans (Sybren.Santermans@imec.be) and Koen Martens (Koen.Martens@imec.be)